harrycresswell/harry/content/now/26-01-19/index.md

 ## What I’m working on

-I currently exploring the idea of moving [Practical Hugo](https://practicalhugo.com/) away from Cloudflare Pages and instead self-hosting, using either [Coolify](https://www.coolify.io/) or [Dokploy](https://dokploy.com/).
+I’m currently exploring the idea of moving [Practical Hugo](https://practicalhugo.com/) away from Cloudflare Pages and instead self-hosting, using either [Coolify](https://www.coolify.io/) or [Dokploy](https://dokploy.com/).
 It feels like a better fit considering the subject matter.

 I’m about to start migrating Solorsimple to Cloudcannon’s [Unified Configuration](https://cloudcannon.com/documentation/guides/unified-configuration-migration-guide/), mainly to speed up the CMS and get the site inline with the Cloudcannon docs.